mejitos/cyber-security-base-2023-project-i/writeup/README.md

 arguments when the application is launched.

 Secret key should be a random string with sufficient length.
-Debug-mode should always default to False unless explicitly told otherwise.
+Debug-mode should always default to False unless explicitly told otherwise during development process e.g. when running development server.

 Example command (NOTE: Linux solution) to run the application with explicit debug mode and randomly generated secret key: